xdimos/Group-D-3888-Project/README.md

-# Math/BCMB3888-D: Yeast models of Glioblastoma
+# Math/BCMB3888-D: Yeast models of Glioblastoma - Elden's branch

 This is Elden's branch of the Math3888 Group D GitHub.
 In this README I will briefly summarise the contents of each Jupyter notebook.